atreyasha/spp-explainability/docs/develop.md

     **DEADLINE:** *\<2021-03-21 Sun\>*

-    1.  **TODO** Complete computational graph for the regex proxy model -\> think of how to relate to SoPa++ if possible

-    2. SoPa++
+    1. SoPa++

         1. Lower model

             1.  describe the lower model with GloVe 6B word vectors

-            2.  update the WFSA definitions to signify wildcard transitions which were not present in SoPa
+            2.  update the WFA definitions to signify wildcard transitions which were not present in SoPa

                 1.  use omega symbol for wildcards to differentiate from